fgdcgov/sdi/docs/source/references/gdaterms.rst

     * - Committee
       - the term Committee means the Federal Geographic Data Committee established under section 753(a);
     * - Covered Agency
-      - the term covered agency—
-      means—
-      an Executive department, as defined in section 101 of title 5, United States Code, that collects, produces, acquires, maintains, distributes, uses, or preserves geospatial data on paper or in electronic form to fulfill the mission of the Executive department, either directly or through a relationship with another organization, including a State, local government, Indian tribe, institution of higher education, business partner or contractor of the Federal Government, and the public;
-      the National Aeronautics and Space Administration; or the General Services Administration; and
-      does not include the Department of Defense (including 30 components and agencies performing national missions) or any element of the intelligence community;
+      - the term covered agency—– means–– an Executive department, as defined in section 101 of title 5, United States Code, that collects, produces, acquires, maintains, distributes, uses, or preserves geospatial data on paper or in electronic form to fulfill the mission of the Executive department, either directly or through a relationship with another organization, including a State, local government, Indian tribe, institution of higher education, business partner or contractor of the Federal Government, and the public; the National Aeronautics and Space Administration; or the General Services Administration; and does not include the Department of Defense (including 30 components and agencies performing national missions) or any element of the intelligence community;
     * - GeoPlatform
       - the term GeoPlatform means the GeoPlatform described in section 758(a);
     * - Geospatial Data